geospace-code/georinex/README.rst

 Writes to NetCDF4 (subset of HDF5), with ``zlib`` compression.
 This is a couple order of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.

+Another key advantage of PyRinex is the Xarray base class, that allows all the database-like indexing power of Pandas to be unleashed.

 PyRinex works in Python >= 3.5.